Norton Farm Cottages - (Norton Court Estate cottages Nos 4 & 5)

 It is not known when the farm cottages were first constructed but in the 1860s the Norton Court Estate, which owned Norton Farm and many of the properties in Bishops Norton at that time, was responsible for the demolition and renovation of many properties around the village so it is certainly possible that they date from this period.

 Throughout the remainder of the nineteenth century it is nearly impossible to identify the properties in surviving records as they were not named.
 There are farm labourers on the Census’ adjacent to the entry for Norton Farm but it is not possible to say for certain they were living in these properties.
 There are schedules for the Norton Court Estate from this period which may provide more details and these will be checked at some time.
-A sale notice from June 1986 suggests that they were built circa 1920 but if correct then should probably read rebuilt.

-Whilst it can’t be said which family was in which house we can identify the residents in 1939.
+Whilst it can’t be said which family was in which house we can identify the residents again in 1939.
 In the one cottage was Henry, a cowman, and Maria Teakle and in the other Edwin, a horseman on a farm, and Elizabeth Smith.
 It seems likely that they would both have been employed at Norton Farm, almost opposite.

 Henry was born Walter Harry Teakle in 1887 at Bisley, the son of Walter James Teakle and Esther Ann nee Newman.
 By 1911 the family had come to Norton and were living at Cold Elm.
 Henry married Florence Marion nee Lawrence, known as Florrie, in 1924 at Gloucester Register Office.
 During their few years here Harry Wilks, of The Leigh, can remember going to this cottage to collect his grandfather’s medicine when Dr Foster briefly held his surgeries here.
 Henry died in 1942 and was buried at Norton where he has a churchyard memorial.
 As the cottage was likely tied to his job his widow would have had to leave at this time.